Wildlife and Countryside Act 1981

-The Wildlife and Countryside Act 1981 is an Act of Parliament in the United Kingdom implemented to comply with European Council Directive 79/409/EEC on the conservation of wild birds.
+The Wildlife and Countryside Act 1981 (c.
+69) is an act of Parliament in the United Kingdom implemented to comply with European Council Directive 79/409/EEC on the conservation of wild birds.
 In short, the act gives protection to native species (especially those at threat), controls the release of non-native species, enhances the protection of Sites of Special Scientific Interest and builds upon the rights of way rules in the National Parks and Access to the Countryside Act 1949.
-The Act is split into 4 parts covering 74 sections; it also includes 17 schedules.
+The act is split into 4 parts covering 74 sections; it also includes 17 schedules.

-The legislation has strength; few amendments have been made to it, and it has acted as a foundation for later legislation to build upon.
-The compulsory 5 year review of schedules 5 and 8 make it dynamic in terms of the species which it protects.
+Few amendments have been made to it, and it has acted as a foundation for later legislation to build upon.
+The compulsory five year review of schedules 5 and 8 make it dynamic in terms of the species which it protects.

 History

 Wild Birds Protection Act 1902

-The Wild Birds Protection Act 1902 (2 Edw 7 c.
-6) was an Act of Parliament of the Parliament of the United Kingdom, given the royal assent on 22 July 1902 and repealed in 1954.
+The Wild Birds Protection Act 1902 (2 Edw.
+7. c.
+6) was an act of Parliament of the Parliament of the United Kingdom, given the royal assent on 22 July 1902 and repealed in 1954.

 It provided that where any person was convicted of an offence against the Wild Birds Protection Acts 1880 to 1896 (the 1880, 1881, 1894 and 1896 Acts), the court was empowered to dispose of any bird or bird's egg in respect of which the offence had been committed.

-The Act was repealed and replaced by the Protection of Birds Act 1954.
-Bird Sanctuary Orders (BSOs) under this Act were replaced by Areas of Special Protection (AoSPs) under the Wildlife and Countryside Act 1981.
+The act was repealed and replaced by the Protection of Birds Act 1954.
+Bird sanctuary orders (BSOs) under this act were replaced by areas of special protection (AoSPs) under the Wildlife and Countryside Act 1981.